icanfreaku/politician_blog/docs/design/project-description.md

    Then he will see the politicians who has a name that matches the entered word

-14. ** As a user I want to see upcoming event for a particular Politician.
+14. **As a user I want to see upcoming event for a particular Politician**

    Given a user goes to the politician360 homepage
    He selects a politician.
    For that politician he is able to see his past events and upcoming events.